Kentucky Bluegrass

 Grass family (Poaceae)

-Description: This introduced perennial grass is 1½–2½' tall, producing both basal leaves and alternate leaves along its unbranched flowering culms.
-The slender culms are light green, terete to slightly flattened, and glabrous.
-The alternate leaves are 2-6 mm. across and 2-5" long; they are medium green, hairless, and ascending to widely spreading.
+Description: This perennial grass produces flowering culms that are 1–2½' tall; basal leaves are also produced from infertile shoots.
+The slender culms are light green, terete to slightly flattened, glabrous, unbranched, and more or less erect; there are 2-5 alternate leaves per culm.
+The leaf blades are 2-6 mm. across and 2-5" long; they are medium green, hairless (or nearly so), and ascending to widely spreading.
 The tips of the leaves are hull-shaped.
 The basal leaves are similar to the alternate leaves, except they are usually more long and floppy.
-The basal leaves are partially evergreen, while the flowering culms and alternate leaves die down after the grains ripen.
-The open sheaths are medium green, veined, and hairless.
-Each culm terminates in a panicle of spikelets about 3-6" long.
-The overall shape of the panicle is oblongoid-pyramidal or narrow-pyramidal.
-The central axis (stalk) of the panicle, its lateral branches, and branchlets are very slender and glabrous.
-Lateral branches of varying length occur in whorls of 1-5 along the central axis; they are ascending to widely spreading.
-The lateral branches divide and subdivide into smaller branchlets that terminate in spikelets about 4-6 mm. long.
-Each spikelet consists of a pair of glumes and 3-5 lemmas with florets.
-The glumes are about 2.5 mm. long, narrowly ovate, membranous along their margins, and convex along their outer sides; each glume has 1-3 fine nerves.
-The lemmas are about 3.0 mm. long, narrowly ovate, membranous along their margins, and convex along their sides; each lemma has 5 fine nerves.
-The mid-nerve and marginal nerves are finely pubescent along the lower half of each lemma, while the intermediate nerves are hairless.
-At the base of each lemma, there is a small tuft of fine webby hairs.
-Each floret has 3 anthers and 2 plume-like stigmata.
-The blooming period usually occurs from late spring to early summer and the florets are wind-pollinated.
-Each fertile lemma produces a single elongated grain about 2 mm. long.
-The root system is fibrous and long-rhizomatous.
-This grass often forms colonies of plants from the rhizomes.
-There is some variability across different strains of this grass.
+The basal leaves are partially evergreen, while the flowering culms with alternate leaves die down after the grains ripen.
+The sheaths are medium green, longitudinally veined, and hairless (or nearly so); they are open from their apices to at least the middle of their internodes.
+Each fertile culm terminates in a panicle of spikelets about 2-6" long.
+In outline, the open panicle is oblongoid-pyramidal or narrowly pyramidal.
+The rachis (central stalk) of the panicle, its lateral branches, and pedicels are very slender and glabrous (or nearly so).
+Lateral branches of varying length occur in whorls of 2-5 along the rachis; they are ascending to widely spreading.
+The lateral branches divide and subdivide into pediceled spikelets.
+Individual spikelets are 4-6 mm. long, while their pedicels are up to 2 mm. long.

 Cultivation: The preference is full to partial sun, mesic conditions, cool to warm temperatures, and fertile soil consisting of loam or clay-loam with a slightly acid to alkaline pH.
 Hot dry weather during the summer can cause this cool-season grass to die out in patches if it is not watered.